 The Victor-Victrola Page

-VV 8-12 / VE 8-12 X
+VV 8-12 / VE 8-12

 The

-VV 8-4.
+1927, replacing the discountinued VV 8-4.
 The 8-12 had a much thinner profile (less cabinet depth) than previous

 large Orthophonics, making it much easier to fit into a room.
 This was

-accomplished by folding the exponential horn vertically rather than
+accomplished by "folding" the exponential horn vertically rather than

 horizontally, as had previously been done on all large Orthophonic models.